CUP-ECS/ExaCLAMR/README.md

 - Properly functions using
   - Serial
   - OpenMP
-  - CudaUVM
+  - Cuda
   - Serial + MPI
   - OpenMP + MPI
-  - CudaUVM + MPI
+  - Cuda + MPI
 - Able to write to Silo files using PMPIO (Tested on Mac in Serial, OpenMP, Serial + MPI, OpenMP + MPI)
 - Can Visualize results using VisIt